Skip to content

 • Establishment registration: immediate for each property.

 • Technical credentials: immediate for most profiles.
-In some cases manual validation may take 1–3 business days.
+In some cases we have seen manual validation take one to three business days.

 It’s reasonable to have everything operational in less than a week from when you start, provided the regional documentation is in order.